 Find your website (blurred but highlighted in the picture below) and select the URL Rewrite option from there.

-- Compare the URL Rewrite configuration between parent and virtual application
+- Compare the URL Rewrite configuration between the parent and virtual application

-To be more precise, it was caused by the web.config changes React requires for routing.
+To be more precise, it was caused by the web.config changes that React requires for routing.

 - Disable the URL Rewrite option in the virtual application